FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 Functionality of a software determines the range of capabilities and functions it can perform.
 Please note that specific functional selection criteria are beyond the scope of this recipe.
-Because functionality plays a very important role in the overall selection process it was added to show how it relates to the technical & arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) itecture selection process.
+Because functionality plays a very important role in the overall selection process it was added to show how it relates to the technical & arch (URL_TO_INSERT_RECORD_4941 https://fairsharing.org/FAIRsharing.52b22c) itecture selection process.
-Functional selection criteria are covered by Recipe [FCB004](https://w3id.org (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.S6BoUk) /faircookbook/FCB004   )
+Functional selection criteria are covered by Recipe [FCB004](https://w3id.org (URL_TO_INSERT_RECORD_4942 https://fairsharing.org/FAIRsharing.S6BoUk) /faircookbook/FCB004   )

 ### Interfaces

-Interfaces allow read or write data from outside the ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.Mkl9RR)  either by a human being or application.
+Interfaces allow read or write data from outside the ontology (URL_TO_INSERT_TERM_4943 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_4944 https://fairsharing.org/FAIRsharing.Mkl9RR)  either by a human being or application.

-For an ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.Mkl9RR)  the most important interface features are:
+For an ontology (URL_TO_INSERT_TERM_4945 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_4946 https://fairsharing.org/FAIRsharing.Mkl9RR)  the most important interface features are:

-- Supported import and export ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s, e.g. OWL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.atygwy)  for uploading and downloading of ontologies (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact) .
+- Supported import and export ontology (URL_TO_INSERT_TERM_4948 https://fairsharing.org/search?recordType=terminology_artefact)  format (URL_TO_INSERT_TERM_4947 https://fairsharing.org/search?recordType=model_and_format) s, e.g. OWL (URL_TO_INSERT_RECORD_4950 https://fairsharing.org/FAIRsharing.atygwy)  for uploading and downloading of ontologies (URL_TO_INSERT_TERM_4949 https://fairsharing.org/search?recordType=terminology_artefact) .
-- Flexible query interface, e.g. to answer very specific ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  questions or to extend functional gaps of the ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  service.
+- Flexible query interface, e.g. to answer very specific ontology (URL_TO_INSERT_TERM_4951 https://fairsharing.org/search?recordType=terminology_artefact)  questions or to extend functional gaps of the ontology (URL_TO_INSERT_TERM_4952 https://fairsharing.org/search?recordType=terminology_artefact)  service.
-Currently, the most prominent query interface is SP (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
+Currently, the most prominent query interface is SP (URL_TO_INSERT_RECORD_4954 https://fairsharing.org/FAIRsharing.s63y3p) ARQL (URL_TO_INSERT_RECORD_4953 https://fairsharing.org/FAIRsharing.87ccfd)  endpoint.
-- Application Programming Interface (API) technology, if you want to integrate other applications with the ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)
+- Application Programming Interface (API) technology, if you want to integrate other applications with the ontology (URL_TO_INSERT_TERM_4955 https://fairsharing.org/search?recordType=terminology_artefact)
-lookup service it is essential that you can use widely used and supported technical standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s.
+lookup service it is essential that you can use widely used and supported technical standard (URL_TO_INSERT_TERM_4956 https://fairsharing.org/search?fairsharingRegistry=Standard) s.
 Currently, the most prominent API technology is REST API.

 Please note that this recipe does not focus on specific interface functionality.
-It looks at interfaces only from an arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) itectural and technical view.
+It looks at interfaces only from an arch (URL_TO_INSERT_RECORD_4957 https://fairsharing.org/FAIRsharing.52b22c) itectural and technical view.

 ## Software Architecture

-The software arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) itecture shows the used hardware and software components and their relationship.
+The software arch (URL_TO_INSERT_RECORD_4958 https://fairsharing.org/FAIRsharing.52b22c) itecture shows the used hardware and software components and their relationship.

-Regarding ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) itectural aspects are:
+Regarding ontology (URL_TO_INSERT_TERM_4959 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_4960 https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important arch (URL_TO_INSERT_RECORD_4961 https://fairsharing.org/FAIRsharing.52b22c) itectural aspects are:

-- *Overall arch (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.52b22c) itecture complexity*
+- *Overall arch (URL_TO_INSERT_RECORD_4962 https://fairsharing.org/FAIRsharing.52b22c) itecture complexity*
 It gives you an idea whether the complexity is appropriate for solving your requirements.
 If you are trying to solve simple requirements with a very complex solution you might be on the wrong way.
 - *Used tools and programming languages*
 It gives you an idea what knowledge you will need for supporting the system or extending the functionality.
 You also get an overview of the impact to the overall complexity of the IT tools and programming languages used in your organization.
 - *Modularity*
-It gives you an idea whether you could replace few of the components by software/hardware preferred as standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  in your company.
+It gives you an idea whether you could replace few of the components by software/hardware preferred as standard (URL_TO_INSERT_TERM_4963 https://fairsharing.org/search?fairsharingRegistry=Standard)  in your company.
 It can give you also a hint, whether you can scale the application by adding more hardware/software resources.

 ## Deployment model

-The deployment model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  shows where and how the software can be installed and who owns the service.
+The deployment model (URL_TO_INSERT_TERM_4964 https://fairsharing.org/search?recordType=model_and_format)  shows where and how the software can be installed and who owns the service.

-Regarding ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important deployment aspects are:
+Regarding ontology (URL_TO_INSERT_TERM_4965 https://fairsharing.org/search?recordType=terminology_artefact)  lookup service (URL_TO_INSERT_RECORD_4966 https://fairsharing.org/FAIRsharing.Mkl9RR)  selection the most important deployment aspects are:

 - **On premise versus cloud deployment**
-Depending on your organisation policies (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Policy)  and best practices, it might be the case that you want to install and maintain the software on your own infrastructure (***on premise***) or you prefer to buy it as a service on the cloud.
+Depending on your organisation policies (URL_TO_INSERT_TERM_4967 https://fairsharing.org/search?fairsharingRegistry=Policy)  and best practices, it might be the case that you want to install and maintain the software on your own infrastructure (***on premise***) or you prefer to buy it as a service on the cloud.
 - ** **Manual** versus **containerized** versus **virtual image** installation**
     - With a **manual installation**, you have full control over the installation, but you need typically more time.